 How can we boost stem cells?

-There are a few well-known methods for accessing your stem cells that can be used for serious medical conditions.
-Keep in mind that these would not be used for just any health and wellness program but under medical supervision and for a specific medical issue.
-They are:
+There are a few well-known methods for accessing stem cells that can be used for serious medical conditions and situations.
+These are considered stem cell-based therapies3 and are used in the specialty of regenerative medicine.
+Keep in mind that these strategies would not be used for just any health and wellness program but instead, under medical supervision and for a specific medical issue.

-Can we all use prolonged fasting to boost stem cell production?
+Can we all use fasting to augment stem cells or regenerative processes?

 Are there any other natural ways to activate stem cells?